 - Self-organization to Economics, Chaos theory to Economics

 - Indicators on R&D, Innovation, and etc.

-- Journal of Open Innovation: Technology, Market, and Complexity (JOI) shall be published on an Open Access basis through the publishing company Springer, allowing access from anyone in the world after paying EUR 800 / article by the author.
+- Journal of Open Innovation: Technology, Market, and Complexity (JOI) shall be published on an Open Access basis through the publishing company MDPI, allowing access from anyone in the world after paying 800 CHF(Swiss Francs)/ article by the author.

 - If needed, each journal article may be linked to this website to attract the support of article publication charge from the enterprises in need of consulting on the article contents, enabling open innovation through the medium of articles between the enterprises and the authors as the specific mentors and mentees.

 - It shall be held every year in principle and shall be divided into two sessions: academy and business.